juviolato/personal-reading-list/README.md

 - Using MERN
 - Deployed on Heroku
-- Database hosted on MLab
+- Database hosted on MLab (temporarily disabled)